-- Does this count as a charitable donation for tax purposes?
+- Does my support of an individual or community project featured on Red Basket count as a charitable donation for tax purposes?

 - How do I know that the people receiving my donations are really in need?
 How do I know this isn’t a scam?

-- How much of my donation goes to the asker?
+- How much of my donation is given to the individual or community project in need?
 Does Red Basket charge me any fees?